It’s Great to be a Gator!

 Courses must be completed in sequence.
 For example, Food Occupations 1 must be completed successfully before enrolling in Food Occupations 2.

+Students must earn passing grades in order to accumulate credits for a diploma.
 Each full block course that meets daily for a semester equals 1 credit.
 Split block courses that run for the full year equal 1 credit.
 Students must earn 28 credits in grades 9-12 to receive a diploma.

 A diploma may also be earned by certain students who complete individual education plans.